andresgarcia29/Python-Google-Vision-Api/README.md

 # Python-Google-Vision-Api
-Script to connect with Google Vision Api and the date format to can save in a mongo database.
+Script to connect with Google Vision Api and the data format to can save in a mongo database.

 ## Getting Started